matttgregg/advent2020/README.md

 All clear quickly, and ready for tomorrow.
 I almost definitely won't have time to complete tomorrow on Christmas day, but look forward to having a think and getting it implemented over the holidays.

+# Day 25
+I make a conscious decision not to try on Christmas day itself, so finally get around to looking at it Boxing day morning.
+Key exchange...
+I'm incredibly rusty on the public key cryptography, but know AoC problems are well researched, and this looks like a realisitic fragment of cryptographic exchange.
+I'm not feeling like jumping into number theory thinking, so decide to code it up fairly dirty before thinking about it too hard.
+Besides, the loop numbers are relatively small... maybe I don't need to be clever.
+Ok - first shot was a little too dirty.
+Checking each loop number from zero every time is perhaps a bit too egregiously wasteful.
+Let's just keep looping until we find the right number.
+And sure enough, I get an answer in about 200ms.

+Many, many thanks to Eric for putting this all together.

+# Thoughts on Completion

+* On AoC :

+  * It's been a lot of fun, and definitely coding within a community, both online and at work has spurred me on to complete for the first time.

+  * It's been incredibly beneficial having small, measurable successes every day for the month.
+This feels like a useful lesson on my working practices.
+I'll try to recreate something similar in other contexts next year. (i.e. regular, small successes, rather than large unwieldy projects.)

+  * You can't please everyone!
+Almost every aspect of AoC frustrates someone.
+It's either too hard, too easy, too focussed on computer science knowledge, too focussed on maths, too familiar, not familiar enough, too short, too long, etc. etc. etc. I worry some people are too fixed on finding the 'right' solution, like an exam.
+And then on the other hand there are those who program in Excel or emoji script.

+  * For what it's worth, I didn't remember chinese remainder theorem, but deduced as much as I needed to solve the problem.
+I didin't know the shunting car algorithm properly, but implemented a crude imitation of enough of it to solve the day.

+  * For my part, I think Eric does an amazing job of creating fair, varied question which don't *require* specialised knowledge.
+There's definitely some variation in style (some more maths-y, some more comp-sci or puzzle-y) but I like that.
+Every question looks like it's been pretty rigorously beta-tested and is thus well written and clearly worded.
+Anytime I misinterpreted it was because I'd rushed reading it properly.
+The story element worked for me too, just the right side of surreal, and didn't get in the way.

+  * Having a parse library easily available is a great help.
+It's often not the most performat

+  * The construction of the examples is superb.
+Just enough to work as pretty full test cases, simple enough to help with debugging.

+  * Looking back over the puzzles I'd forgotten how many, and how many I'd enjoyed.

+  * There were none that I truly disliked.

+  * There was variation in how hard they were/how long they took, but I enjoyed that.

+  * The crab days won me over on the atmosphere.

+  * The Conway variations were cool, and a nice theme to recur.

+  * The shiny gold bags problem feels like a classic.

+  * My overall favourite was the sea monsters.
+I know it infuriated some people as needing more work, but I enjoyed every step.
+Rather than hard or unfair, it felt multi-layered.
+It didn't feel the hardest in terms of leaps of deduction required, more how to keeps quite a lot of information and relationships under control.

+* On Rust

+  * Overall I give a strong thumbs up to rust.
+I'd describe it as low level (i.e. C/C++/Golang space) but with sufficient high level features that make using it extremely positive.

+  * Having high level features like pattern matching, generics, traits were mind blowing.
+I'm comparing to go, where features are either highly restricted (e.g. generics but only for built in types), or not present at all (like pattern matching.)
+I will miss these a lot when
+  I go back to go.
+I'm extremely grateful to be trying Rust now rather than five years ago.

+  * While expressive constructs are available, they're not at the cost of performance.
+Rust makes it easy to reason about performance of code, and improve it where necessary.
+I certainly didn't become a rust expert, but rust is low level enough that it's usually clear where inefficiences are going to be.
+By just being relatively smart about the algorithms and data structures, my entire advent of code ran safely under three seconds.
+There were only a couple of days when I really pushed on performance, and the rust code made it very easy to do so.

+  * The borrow checker - is more help than hindrance (I think) but does need to be respected.
+80% of the time, I'd be able to ignore the borrow checker (or implement changes suggested by clippy), but occassionally it would get so upset at something that I'd really need to sit down and understand it properly.
+I need to work with the borrow checker more, keep track of references more clearly.
+I particularly need to think about structs containing other structs.

+  * I learned to love the naming conventions.
+(Snake case mostly.)

+  * I didn't touch unsafe rust or macros at all, but I got an impression of their power from some of the libraries.
+I'll happily re-read the rust book, confident of being able to follow these chapters now.
+Same for concurrency and async - although AoC isn't typically useful on multiple threads.

+  * Initially I was frustrated at putting back in semi-colons, but I got over it.
+It feels like a reasonable trade off for slightly more flexible layout.

+  * Clippy is excellent.
+Clippy on pedantic mode is pedantically excellent.

+  * Generally all the tooling I found worked well.
+Adding new crate references was a breeze with cargo.
+Similarly for creating and running tests.
+The built in documentation is always great.

+  * Rust *does* have a higher learning curve than some languages.
+There are a lot of ideas, and a few 'special' constructs.

+  * The use of the ';' termination for statements, and skipping for expressions was an interesting choice which I learned to work with.

+  * THe slow linking *is* annoying.
+Ten seconds or so doesn't seem much, but once your used ot almost instant run cycles it's surprisingly frustrating, Couple that with no intereactive prompts, so fast compile/run is key to your development process, and this becomes seriously annoyinh.
+I hope tjat there's progress in this area.

+In the end, I would definitely consider Rust as a strong contender for many software projects, particularly weighing against C, C++, Golang, Java or C#.
+Given a free hand I'd certainly advocate it's use.
+It's not perfect, and the long term support of the project is a definite concern, but definitely worth considering.
+I look forwrd to playing with the rust web frameworks, and some other features in the new year.